BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ## Adding the Blades to an Aspect

 In order to add the Blades to the default aspect we need to first update the aspect HTML to provide some basic structure.
-Open up `brjs-todo/default-aspect/index.html` and updated it to look as follows:
+Open up `brjs-todo/default-aspect/index.html` and update it to look as follows:

     <!DOCTYPE html>
     <html>